 What about your kids?
 How do they resolve conflicts?

-Over my thirty years at camp, I’ve noticed that kids have become less and less adept at solving their problems and conflicts.
+Over my three decades at camp working with thousands of kids and teens, I’ve noticed that kids have become less and less adept at solving their own problems and conflicts.
 They are quick to involve adults and call other kids names (“bully” is a favorite).

 5 Steps to Resolve Conflicts